HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="placeholder-but-no-label.png",
   caption="Use of placeholders on inputs.", description="A bar chart showing 55% of desktop sites and 54% of mobile sites use placeholders.
 59% of desktop sites and 61% of mobile sites have inputs with no label.
-55% of desktop sites and 57% of mobile sites have placeholders and also inputs with no labels." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=186177069&format=interactive", sheets_gid="615941327", sql_file="placeholder_but_no_label.sql"
+55% of desktop sites and 57% of mobile sites have placeholders and also inputs with no labels.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=186177069&format=interactive", sheets_gid="615941327", sql_file="placeholder_but_no_label.sql"